gclarkjr5/modern-lakehouse/README.md

    - re-run dagit command
    - run `dagster-daemon run` in another terminal, make sure DAGSTER_HOME is set

+## Containerize our application

+- Create a Dockerfile
+- open up ports
+- create a volume

 ## A place to store data - Minio

 - staging